 - A recent at the University of Warwick (Institutional Review of Interdisciplinarity, December 2019) highlighted that there are currently barriers preventing staff from engaging with interdisciplinary teaching and learning activities.
-The creation of a staff interdisciplinary hub will help to resolve some of these barriers including understanding interdisciplinarity and support via information and interdisciplinary champions.
+The creation of a staff interdisciplinary hub helped to resolve some of these barriers including understanding interdisciplinarity and support via information and interdisciplinary champions.

 Dr Lauren Schrock (WMG)